How to add human-like delays and mouse movement in Puppeteer

 import { createCursor } from 'ghost-cursor'

-/* Wait a random number of milliseconds in [min, max].
-A fixed delay is itself
+/* wait a random number of milliseconds in [min, max]. a fixed delay is itself

 a fingerprint: real people never pause for exactly 1000ms twice in a row. */